raspberrypilearning/teachers-classroom-guide/README.md

 - [Using VNC through a browser window](vnc-browser-guide.md)

 ### PiNet
 PiNet is a free centralised user accounts and file storage system for Raspberry Pi classrooms.
 With it, all Raspberry Pis load off a central server and any student can sit down at any Raspberry Pi in the classroom and login.
-It was designed from the ground up to be incredibly easy for teachers to setup and use.
+It was designed to be incredibly easy for teachers to setup and use.
 More details can be found on the [PiNet website](http://pinet.org.uk/).

 ## Managing a class set
 - [How to make a class set of SD cards](class-sd-cards.md)